ZebrafishHMM2023/ZebrafishHMM2023_CodeAndData/README.md

 │   ├── 📔Fig3.ipynb                       │   ├── 📔 ipython notebook to make panels of Fig3
 │   ├── 📔Fig4.ipynb                       │   ├── 📔 ipython notebook to make panels of Fig4
 │   ├── 📔Fig5.ipynb                       │   ├── 📔 ipython notebook to make panels of Fig5
+│   ├── 📔Fig6.ipynb                       │   ├── 📔 ipython notebook to make panels of Fig6
 │   ├── 📔MixtureModel.ipynb               │   ├── 📔 Julia ipython notebook to compute mixture models of Fig2
 │   ├── 📁panels                           │   ├── 📁 storing figure panels in svg format
 │   │   ├── 📁Fig1                         │   │   ├── 📁 storing panels for Fig1